 Johannesburg (or Joburg, as the city is commonly known) is the rhythmic centre at the heart of South Africa.
 Expats moving to Johannesburg will find themselves not only in the country's economic engine room, but also in one of the foremost financial centres in Africa.

-That said, many Joburg locals simply head to the city's mega malls for shopping, socialising and movie watching.
+That said, many Joburg locals looking for entertainment simply head to the city's mega malls for shopping, socialising, movies and excellent eateries.

-There are, however, downsides to life in Johannesburg.
+There are, however, a few downsides to life in 'Jozi'.
 It is a fast-paced, vibrant metropolis characterised by continuous growth, but the shadows of its wealth hide an underside marred by crime and poverty.
-Kamikaze-like minibus taxis, which function as the most commonly used public transport, make owning a car essential.
-Walking in certain areas is also inadvisable due to safety concerns.
+Kamikaze-like minibus taxis, which function as the most commonly used public transport, are a constant source of irritation and danger on the roads, while walking in certain areas is also inadvisable due to safety concerns.

 And yet, for many, the city remains a beloved land of opportunity which continues to attract thousands of expats and locals chasing career advancement and hopes of a better standard of living.